ariasAleia/Learning_Python/README.md

 print(student1.in_honor_roll())
 ```

 And we will leave the readme til these point!
 Coming soon: OOP!
 And hey!
 Enjoy the path.
 Enjoy woh you are walking it.
-And be grateful, it will definetely pay off.
+And be grateful, it will definitely pay off.

 ### .gitignore